 An important first step was getting the mifold listed on Amazon Launchpad, a marketing platform run by Amazon that features cutting-edge products and hardware from start-ups, many of which were spawned from successful crowdfunding campaigns.
 It has partnerships with crowdfunding platforms, venture capital firms, and accelerator programs such as Kickstarter, Indiegogo, Y Combinator, Techstars, and more.

 If you’ve been funded on one of these platforms, getting set up on Amazon Launchpad is fairly straightforward.
-Project creators sign up as a vendor, register their product information, upload creative assets (videos, brand story, images etc), and launch their product on the Amazon Launchpad storefront.
+Creators sign up as a vendor, register their product information, upload creative assets (videos, brand story, images etc), and launch their product on the Amazon Launchpad storefront.
 If you’ve been funded by a company that isn’t listed in Amazon’s network of partners, the retailer will assess your product on a case-by-case basis.

 Sumroy says being online suited mifold.
 “Initially we were only available online, and that was in our interests,” he says.
 “We felt it was a quite complicated product.”
 Being stocked online made it easier for people to understand the product, he says, because consumers could easily “read more information and watch videos” about the mifold.